6. Continuous probability distributions#

 ../_images/heights-lognormal-15.png

-Furthermore, Figure 6.9 gives the quantile-quantile plot on a double logarithmic scale for the above log-normal model.
-Additionally, we (empirically) verify the hypothesis of normality (using a “normal” normal distribution, not its “log” version).
+Next, the left side of Figure 6.9 gives the quantile-quantile plot for the above log-normal model (note the double logarithmic scale).
+Additionally, on the right, we check the sensibility of the normality assumption (using a “normal” normal distribution, not its “log” version).

 plt.subplot(1, 2, 1)